biorack/BASTet/doc/convert_files.rst

                     it if compression is used.
     --optimized-chunking <x y z> : Use this option to generate additional copies of the data with different chunked data layouts.
 Generating multiple copies of the data with different chunked data layouts can be help accelerate selective data read opeations.
 (DEFAULT OFF).
 We recommend a spectra-aligned chunking for the raw data, e.g., '--chunking 1 1 32768' and an image-aligned chunked secondary copy of the data, e.g., '--optimzied-chunking 20 20 100'.

     ---FILE WRITE OPTIONS: Compression---
-    HDF5 Compression: Default ON using (gzip , 4):
+    HDF5 Compression: Default ON using (gzip, 4):
     --compression: Enable compression using (gzip,4).
 NOTE: Compression requires the use of chunking.
     --no-compression: Disable the use of compression.

     ===I/O OPTIONS===
-    --io <option>: Available options are:
+    --io <option>: Available options are: ['chunk', 'spectrum', 'all']
                  i) all : Read the full data in memory and write it at once ii) spectrum : Read one spectrum at a time and write it to the file. iii) chunk : Read one chunk at a time and write it to the file.

     ===DATABSE OPTIONS===